mobilejazz/harmony-reference/TimedCacheDataSource.md

 >Note that the example above is using the extension methods of DataSoruce that encapsulate queries of type `IdQuery<T>`.

-The `KeychainService` class is a wrapper on the iOS Keychain.
-For more details, read the class documentation.

 ## Query Types

 All queries must adopt the [`KeyQuery`](query.md) interface as the `TimedCacheDataSource<T>` is based on a key-value pattern.
 Otherwise, the cache is just ignored and all queries are forwarded to the contained data source.